MakeSchool-Tutorials/Game-Of-Life-SpriteKit-Swift3/P3-The-Grid/content.md

 var population = 0
 ```

-#The simulation
+# The simulation

 There are two important steps to implement in the Game of Life simulation.

-- 1. Calculate every creature's immediate living neighbors
+1. Calculate every creature's immediate living neighbors
-- 2. Apply the game of life ruleset
+2. Apply the game of life ruleset
     - If a cell has less than two live neighbors, it dies
     - If it has more than three neighbors, it dies
     - If a live cell has exactly two or three neighbors, it stays alive
     - If a dead cell has exactly three neighbors, it comes to life

-##Calculating neighbors
+## Calculating neighbors

 For every creature in the grid, you'll need to count every surrounding creature.
-Imagine a 3x3 grid with your creature at the center.
+Imagine a 3x3 grid with your
+creature at the center.
 How would you approach this?

 You will want to check both rows and columns that are +1/-1 from your central creature.
-There are a few caveats of course, you need to be careful near the extremes of the grid as stepping outside the bounds of the array will result in a crash.
+There are a few caveats of
+course, you need to be careful near the extremes of the grid as stepping outside the bounds of the array will result
+in a crash.
 Also the central creature should not be counted.

 > [action]
 > See if you can setup the first step in the `countNeighbors()` method.